CCPBioSim/coarse-graining-workshop/README.md

 Here we present a practical introduction to the construction and simulation of coarse-grained (CG) membrane protein systems.\
 We have also included a comparison to an equivalent all-atom (AA) simulation in order to raise awareness of where each has merit.

-We have separated the content into 5 conceptually distint parts:
+We have separated the content into 5 conceptually distinct parts:

 1) Construction of an AA membrane protein system
 2) Simulation/Visualisation of the AA system